ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

 feedback is always welcome.
 Any accepted proposal, which affects the specification is stored under `/docs/proposals`.
 Proposals under discussion can be found with the label `type/proposal` in GitHub.

-The conforming implementation of the specification is released to Ballerina central.
+The conforming implementation of the specification is released to Ballerina Central.
 Any deviation from the specification is considered a bug.

 ## Contents